koron/kinesis-notify/README.md

     retry.
 *   `-checkpointfirst` Update check point at first of receiving records (each calls of ProcessingRecords).
 Default false.
-*   `-logname` Used for core name of log file.
-Filename is determined by format `{logname}-{YYYYMMDD}-{shardID}.log` and log files are rotated daily.
-And it can be included path separators.
-    If not specified, output to STDERR instead of file.
+*   `-logname` Name of log file.
+Log file is rotated daily, when first log is written for that date.

 ## LICENSE